-Particulars As at March 31, 2023 As at March 31, 2022 Number Value (Rs.)
+Particulars As at March 31, 2025 As at March 31 As at March 1 31, 2024 Number Value (Rs.)
 Number Value (Rs.)
-Shares outstanding at the beginning of the year 10,000 0.10 10,000 0.10 Issued during the year - - - Shares outstanding at the end of the year 10,000 0.10 10,000.00 0.10 c) Shares held by Holding Company
+Shares outstanding at the beginning of the year 10,000 0.10 10,000 0.10 Issued during the year - - - - Shares outstanding at the end of the year 10,000 0.10 10,000 0.10

 The Company has only one class of equity shares having a face value of Rs.
 10 per share.
 Each holder of equity shares is entitled to one vote per share.
 The Company declares and pays dividends in Indian rupees.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing annual general meeting.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.